 Permira were appointed in November 2014 and aims to deliver a superior return from lending directly to corporate borrowers.
 The manager will generally lend on a fully secured basis although may lend sparingly on a weaker basis.
 To augment the lending rate, Permira will generally secure arrangement fees in respect of each loan advanced.
 The manager will normally secure strong position or fully control the board of most companies it lends money.
-In June 2016 Pension Committee agreed to invest in a second direct lending strategy with, Permira Credit Solutions III.
+Current investments with the manager in both the Permira Credit Solutions II and III equates to 5.73% of total fund assets as at 31 March 2018.

 Private equity is an illiquid asset with a long-term horizon.
-The Fund has approximately 2.9% of assets invested in private equity; the assets are split between Adams Street Partners which is based in the US, and Liechtenstein Global Trust Capital Partners (LGT) which operates out of Switzerland.
+The Fund has approximately 2% of assets invested in private equity; the assets are split between Adams Street Partners, which is based in the US, and Liechtenstein Global Trust Capital Partners (LGT), which operates out of Switzerland.
 Both managers invest globally.
 Within each manager, private equity assets are spread across several funds launched in different years in order to provide time diversification.
-The majority of the investments are being returned and should be wound down over the next three to five years.
+The majority of the investments are being returned and should be wound down over the next four years.
 There are currently no plans to make further commitments to this asset class by the Pension Committee, but the decision could be reviewed if it meets the future strategic direction of the fund.